The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Frequency downshifting and rogue wave activity

 \item[ii)] Figures \ref{NRWs} (a) -- (b) compare the number of rogue waves obtained in two sets of experiments: a) LDHONLS versus vHONLS evolution, and b) LDHONLS versus dvHONLS evolution.
 The comparison is conducted over the time interval $0 < t < 500$, with $\Gamma$ as the varying parameter and initial data \ref{IC-A}.
 We find that, for all values of $\Gamma$, as many or more rogue waves develop in the vHONLS and dvHONLS evolution as compared with the LDHONLS evolution.

 \item[iii)] In Figure \ref{NRWs} (c), a moving average of the time of permanent downshift is presented as a function of the maximum strength for a set of vHONLS (red curve) and dvHONLS (blue curve) experiments.
 Here $\Gamma$ is varied in the interval $2.5 \times 10^{-4} \le \Gamma \le 10^{-2}$ and the initial condition is fixed as in \eqref{IC-A}.
 The resulting graphs exhibit an upward trend, indicating that for both the vHONLS and dvHONLS evolutions, the time of permanent downshifting is directly related to the maximum strength attained during the simulation.
-In other words, the greater the wave strength, the later will the permanent downshift occur.
+In other words, the greater the wave strength, the later the permanent downshift will occur.

 \item[iv)] Figures~\ref{time_tlrw} (a) - (b) provide the time of permanent downshift (marked by an 'x') and the time of the last rogue wave (marked by a 'box') for the (a) vHONLS and (b) dvHONLS models as functions of $\Gamma$, again using initial data \ref{IC-A}.
-Notably, our findings indicate that rogue waves {\em do not occur after permanent downshifting}.
-This suggests that a downshifted sea-state inhibits the formation of additional rogue waves. \end{itemize}
+Notably, our findings indicate that rogue waves do not occur after permanent downshifting. \end{itemize}